pond/dnd/party_oswen/campaign_9/journals/part_3.md

 Eggsy looks deflated.
 He whispers, "It's the organisation I'm talking about!
 We are all over the multiverse and because of what we do, where we find and secure powerful items to keep them away from bad people, well, that's why the name.
 When we contact you - we'll know where you are as long as you have this watch - you'll be sent one of these" - he waves the key - "and you just put it into the keyhole in the watch and turn it" (and Oswen realises it's more than just a motif - must be magical).

 Then Bel remembers - "Oh!
-Do you know which of the carriages out there goes to Torril?!"
+Do you know which of the carriages out there goes to Toril?!"

 He does; it goes to the town over the mountain pass, and then from there we'd have to figure out how to get to our own city.
 "Or you could come with me if you wish?
 When I get to the other side I will travel on to the city in which I live."
 "Where's that?"
 "Baldur's Gate."
 But Oswen thinks that's a long way away and in the wrong direction.
 Workable, but far from ideal!

-* We could go with a carriage and then figure it out in Torril
+* We could go with a carriage and then figure it out in Toril
 * We could see if Zorhanna or Zybilna might now the magic mushroom circle path, but that only gets us to the Misty Forest, also a fair distance away
 * We could return to our keep and try to figure it out ourselves, but Planeshift is far above Oswen's abilities right now
 * We could see if Zorhanna or Zybilna might be able to assist with connecting the keep to the material plane, but *we* will owe *them* if they do so.